sbuchali/bulk-list-pdf-metadata/README.md

 - create folder "files"
 - paste PDF files into it
-- put pdf filenames into the following array (path ("files") gets added automatically, so you need only the filenames!)
+- put pdf filenames into the following array in index.html (path ("files") gets added automatically, so you need only the filenames!)
 - open index.html (via http) in browser

 ```javascript